tedneward/Azgaarnoth/Organizations/MageSchools/MageSchools.md

 Many of these in turn have connections to other organizations, such as merchant guilds, mercenary companies, or the Draconic Orders.

 Most mage schools have a "home" (the location of the heads of their school), particular membership conditions, and certain tendencies, as described in each school's individual entry.
+The "enrollment" lists only the number of actual spellcasters, and does not include any sort of guards, support staff, or extended agent networks (if applicable).